Sufficient Conditions for Error Distance Reduction in the (\ell^2)-norm Trust Region between Minimizers of Local Nonconvex Multivariate Quadratic Approximates: Introduction

-where \(\x_c\) is the center of the \(\ell^2\) trust region, \(\Delta_k>0\) is a trust-region radius for any \(k\), and \(m\) here is a quadratic model function of the objective function we need to minimize.
-Therefore, a quadratic model function is important for giving the next iteration point.
-This note discusses the non-convex case. {It considers the distance of minimizers of two non-convex quadratic functions in the corresponding trust regions to observe and reveal more with the aim that the models are used to provide an approximate minimizer, which is naturally leveraged from the trust-region method using quadratic model functions.}
+where \(\x_c\in\mathbb{R}^n\) is the center of the \(\ell^2\) trust region \revc{\(\mathcal{B}(\x_c,\Delta_k)=\{\z\in\mathbb{R}^n, \left\|\z-\x_c\right\|_2\le \Delta_k\}\)}, \(\Delta_k>0\) is a trust-region radius for any \(k\), and \(m: \mathbb{R}^n\rightarrow \mathbb{R}\) here is a local quadratic approximate function of the objective function we need to minimize. \revb{Notice that the aim of solving the trust-region subproblem in such methods is to find a better iteration point with a lower objective function value within the corresponding trust region by using the approximate function.
+Such a region is determined iteratively according to the function value at the obtained trial point to ensure that the approximate function is numerically accurate enough at each iteration \cite{conn2000trust}.
+Ultimately, we will obtain a numerical approximate minimizer of the objective function in the case without any constraints.
+Here, the solution of the trust-region subproblem is an approximate point to the minimizer of the objective function within the same trust region.} Therefore, a local quadratic approximate function is important for giving the next iteration point.
+This paper discusses the {nonconvex} case. \revb{It considers the distance of minimizers of two nonconvex quadratic functions in the corresponding trust regions.
+One of the motivation is that local quadratic approximate functions are used to provide an approximate minimizer when solving problems using trust-region methods.} \end{sloppypar}

-This note will figure out what kind of the relationship of two quadratic model functions \(f\) and \(Q\) can provide the reduction of the distance between the two minimizers of such two quadratic model functions, which appears in Theorem \ref{thm-1-1} and Theorem \ref{sufficient_condition_general_n}.
-The results are helpful for iteratively modifying the quadratic models or dealing with the choice of the quadratic models for derivative-based or derivative-free trust-region methods \cite{conn2009introduction,Powell2003,Xie_Yuan_2022}, where the reduction of the distance between two minimizers is essential in cases where there are errors or perturbations for the models.
+\revb{This paper will give the condition where there is a reduction of the distance between the two minimizers of such two local quadratic approximate functions \(f\) and \(Q\).} The results are helpful for iteratively modifying the local quadratic approximate functions or dealing with the choice of the local quadratic approximate functions for derivative-based or derivative-free trust-region methods \cite{conn2009introduction,Powell2003,Xie_Yuan_2022,xie2023derivativefree,xieyuansusdtr,xie2003jpcs}.
 Besides, we use the examples to show that our results are applicable.
-For example, we can directly use such conditions to tell whether the two different models can provide a reduction of the distance between the two minimizers after a modification iteration step.
+For example, we can directly use such conditions to tell whether the two different local quadratic approximate functions can provide a reduction of the distance between the two minimizers after \revb{an iteration step}.